MSUGradesappCodePath/CodePath/README.md

 #### List of network requests by screen
    - Bulletin board Screen
       - (Read/GET) Query all posts where user is author
+      - (Create/POST) Create a new like on a post
+      - (Delete) Delete existing like
+      - (Create/POST) Create a new comment on a post
+      - (Delete) Delete existing comment
          ```swift
          let query = PFQuery(className:"Post")
          query.order(byDescending: "createdAt")